 Similar inconsistencies have been found in investigations of the relationship between the type of industry and employer attitudes toward persons with disabilities in the workforce.
-Findings from studies conducted prior to and after the implementation of the ADA's employment regulations failed to confirm a relationship between type of industry and employer attitudes toward hiring persons with disabilities (Ehrhart, 1994; Gade & Toutges, 1983; Kregel & Tomiyasu, 1994).
+Findings from studies conducted both prior to and after the implementation of the ADA's employment regulations failed to confirm a relationship between type of industry and employer attitudes toward hiring persons with disabilities (Ehrhart, 1994; Gade & Toutges, 1983; Kregel & Tomiyasu, 1994).

 Yet, more recent studies have produced mixed findings.
-For example, employers representing eight types of industries differed on their perceptions of workers with psychiatric disabilities (Diksa & Rogers, 1996).
-Social services professionals differed from those in the transportation, utilities, and communication industries on scores on the symptomatology subscale (i.e., symptomatic and behavioral manifestations of the psychiatric disorder and the effects of medication), administrative concerns, and work performance.
-For instance, employers in the social service industry expressed lower levels of concern than employers representing other industries with such characteristics as an employee lacking enthusiasm, exhibiting bizarre behaviors, and having a poor memory.
+For example, employers representing eight types of industries differed on their perceptions of workers with psychiatric disabilities (Diksa &

+Rogers, 1996).
+Social services workers differed from those in the transportation, utilities, and communication industries on scores on the symptomatology subscale (i.e., symptomatic and behavioral manifestations of the psychiatric disorder and the effects of medication), administrative concerns, and work performance.
+For instance, employers in the social service industry expressed lower levels of concern with such characteristics as an employee's lacking enthusiasm, exhibiting bizarre behaviors, and having a poor memory than employers representing other industries.
 Yet, Nietupski et al. (1996) and Thakker (1997) were unable to identify a significant relationship between type of industry and attitudes toward workers with disabilities.

-A series of investigations of the experiences with workers with disabilities of one employer in the chemical manufacturing industry reported favorable results regarding the contributions of these employees.
+Findings from a series of investigations of the experiences of one employer in the chemical manufacturing industry with workers with disabilities reported favorable results regarding their contributions.
 In 1958, DuPont conducted its first in a series of investigations to assess the job performance of workers with disabilities in comparison with those without disabilities.
-Findings from the initial investigation indicated that DuPont supervisors generally rated their workers with disabilities as good as nondisabled employees on measures of attendance.
-In many areas, such as safety, motivation, and job performance, supervisors reported workers with disabilities performed better than those without disabilities.
-The results of the DuPont study also demonstrated that hiring people with disabilities did not contribute to an increase in compensation costs or lost-time injuries and that most employees with disabilities did not require any special arrangements.
-If modifications were necessary, they generally involved minor adaptations.
-Supervisors participating in subsequent studies conducted in 1973, 1981, and 1990 have continued to depict DuPont's employees with disabilities as safe, productive, and dependable workers.
+Findings from the initial investigation indicated that DuPont supervisors generally rated their workers with disabilities as as good as or better than nondisabled employees on measures of safety, attendance, and job performance.
+In many areas, such as safety, motivation, and job performance, supervisors reported that workers with disabilities performed better than those without disabilities.

+The results also demonstrated that hiring persons with disabilities did not contribute to an increase in compensation costs or lost-time injuries and that most employees with disabilities required no special arrangements.
+Yet, if modifications were necessary, they generally involved minor adaptations.
+Since the findings from the initial study were revealed, supervisors participating in studies conducted in 1973, 1981, and 1990 have continued to depict DuPont's employees with disabilities as safe, productive, and dependable workers.
 Interestingly, the DuPont study has not been conducted since the ADA employment regulations have been in effect.

 Although numerous studies have investigated different organizational or worker variables that affect employer perceptions of persons with disabilities, the results have generally been inconsistent.
-Employers have expressed concerns about workers with disabilities in many areas, including productivity, absenteeism, turnover, interpersonal situations on the job, and fears about costs, including accommodations and increases in insurance rates.
-These concerns are potentially unfounded in that many respondents are surveyed about their perceptions of persons with disabilities and may not have had direct experience working with or supervising employees with disabilities.
+Employers have unfounded concerns about workers with disabilities in many areas, including productivity, absenteeism, turnover, and interpersonal situations on the job, and unfounded fears about costs, including accommodations and increases in insurance rates.
+These concerns are unfounded in that many respondents are surveyed about their perceptions of persons with disabilities and may not have had direct experience working with or supervising employees with disabilities.